 The second stage of the research addressed the relationship between mass recreation, nature, and the city.
 The holiday resort has been the architectural prototype for the industrial production of mass recreation.
 Like the Fordist factory, it is built on Taylorist principles of industrial spatial organization.
 If the factory was located in and driving the industrial city, then the resort has been opposing the city as remote urban outpost re-activating the myth of nature; lending a spatial and territorial dimension to the concept of holiday as the state of exception from everyday work and life.
 Anticipating the further decline of those constitutive oppositions the tourism resort has been built upon (city/ nature, work/ free time, mind/ body), thus anticipating that leisure and recreation will become ever more relevant in our urban life, how to rethink mass recreation as a problem of the Post-Fordist city?

-The third stage finally focused on the ‘ecological modernization’ of the contemporary city and three of its socio-environmental key challenges: resource management, climate change, and biological and cultural diversity.
+The third stage of the research focused on the ‘ecological modernization’ of the contemporary city and three of its socio-environmental key challenges: resource management, climate change, and biological and cultural diversity.
 Three working hypotheses generated speculative design work:

 (3) The urban ecology of co-existing biotopes is a high-density environment maximizing the spatio-temporal accommodation of human and non-human populations.
 The co-existence of both types of populations produces their respective habitats, potentially conflicting modes of interrelation, and will reinforce the political dimension of urban space in the ecological city.